4-year-old girl may have been kidnapped by men in truck, police say

-Maleah Davis's stepfather said she was last seen in the 16500 block of the Southwest Freeway on Saturday around 6 p.m.
+Maleah Davis' stepfather said she was last seen in the 16500 block of the Southwest Freeway on Saturday around 6 p.m.

 Maleah was wearing a pink bow in her hair, a light blue zip jacket, blue jeans and gray, white and pink sneakers.